longint1024/LeetCode/README.md

-# LeetCode
+# Python
-Codes &amp; Solution to LeetCode online judgement
+Codes &amp; It records the hard process of SX learning python